Google Maps & Label Readability

-Why are Google Maps’s city labels more readable than those of its competitors?
+Why are Google Maps’s city labels more readable than those of other maps?

-For months, I’ve been trying to figure out why Google Maps’s city labels seem much more readable than the labels on other mapping sites.
+I’ve been trying to figure out why Google Maps’s city labels seem much more readable than those of other mapping sites.

-🔍 Click to Enlarge — The exact same area on Google Maps and Bing Maps.
-Notice how Google’s city labels seem easier to read than Bing’s.
-And how they also seem less cluttered.
+For instance, here’s the same area on Google Maps and Bing Maps.
+Notice how Google’s city labels seem easier to read and less cluttered than Bing’s:

-🔍 Click to Enlarge — The same area on Google Maps and Yahoo!
+And here’s the same area on Google Maps and Yahoo!
 Maps.
-Notice, once again, how Google’s city labels seem easier to read than Yahoo!'s.
+Notice how Google’s city labels also seem much easier to read: